 Urban Practitioners Cohort

 The Urban Practitioners Cohort is a program of the Urban Ministry Initiatives and is administered by Continuing Education.
 The goal of the Urban Practitioners Cohort (UPC) is to enhance the preparation of the participants in sustaining effective ministry in an urbanized world.
-This eight-week pilot includes in-person classes and spiritual direction at Princeton Seminary and at area churches; a six-week online book talk; vocational sponsorship and coaching; and an ending Sabbath retreat.
-The first pilot cohort will take place from April – June 2018.
-The Urban MInistry Initiatives is a partnership between Multicultural Relations, Field Education, and Continuing Education.
+The program takes place over a one-week intensive.
+The Urban Ministry Initiatives is a partnership between Multicultural Relations, Field Education, and Continuing Education.

 UPC will gather twice a week at PTS, area churches and community organizations, and online.
 Sessions will be taught by Seminary faculty and urban ministry leaders.